Words have power.

 These are not easy questions, but they arise in classrooms each day in need of responses.
-It is the teacher’s intentional planning for such dilemmas and practice providing the most effective feedback possible that ultimately motivates students to learn and excel.
+It is the teacher’s intentional planning for such dilemmas and practice providing the most effective reading and writing feedback possible that ultimately motivates students to learn and excel.
 From struggling to achieving, children need to know the adults in charge are ready for them and will teach skills and use words marked for improvement—not regression.

 It’s been said that teachers create the weather in their classrooms.
 Expressing uncertainty, frustration, and even anger about a child’s struggles can create a student reaction for not working hard, responding in kind, or giving up.
 The storm clouds rise and learning takes a back seat.
 In contrast, lessons presented with appropriate follow-up work – re-teaching through challenges for each level of understanding – equipped with the right words to build skill and confidence is when the sun shines, even if students suffer from some drizzle while they learn.

 A Growth Mindset

 Just as you prepare your lessons, prepare your words.
 Ready yourself when students fail to get started, get stuck while working hard, breeze through grade-level work, or need a new way to look at an assignment.
 Understanding a growth mindset is different from internalizing it and putting it into play in your classroom.
 I came to understand this during my teaching and leadership days while learning to live through the lumps of my own failures.
 Consider two important questions for yourself: